DirectDM/directdm-py/USAGE.md

 A class of Wilson coefficients in the five-flavor scheme.

 - Mandatory arguments: `coeff_dict`: A `python` dictionary for the initial conditions of the Wilson coefficients, defined at the renormalization scale `mu_Lambda` (see below).
 A sample dictionary could look like `{'C611' : 1./1000**2, 'C621' : 1./1000**2}` which would set the coefficients of the dimension-six operators `Q_{1,1}^(6)` and `Q_{1,1}^(6)` to unity with an EFT scale of 1 TeV.
 All coefficients that are not specified are set to zero by default.
 The possible keys for the dictionary can be displayed via `ddm.WC_EW({}, Ychi, dchi).wc_name_list_dim_5` and `ddm.WC_EW({}, Ychi, dchi).wc_name_list_dim_6`.
 The arguments `Ychi` and `dchi` give the DM hypercharge and weak isospin, resectively (see [Bishara et al.](https://arxiv.org/abs/1809.03506) for the precise definition).
-- Optional arguments: `DM_type`: Specifies the DM type.
+- Optional arguments:
+    -`DM_type`: Specifies the DM type.
 Only `DM_type="D"` for Dirac fermion is currently implemented; other values will lead to the abortion of the program.
 The default value is `DM_type="D"`.
+    - The user can also specify a dictionary of input parameters, `input_dict`.
+It should contain keys and values for any subset of the input parameters defined in `num.num_input.Num_input().input_parameters`.
+The values in this file will be updated by the user-defined values.
+If no dictionary is given, the built-in values are taken as default.

 ### methods: